jishi/node-sqs-poller/README.md

 Returns promise.
 Resolves when poller has been stopped successfully (i.e, stopped processing messages).
 This immediately aborts any current long-polling to exit as soon as possible.

+## handler_timeout

+Property which defaults to 600000 ms, that controls when the poller identifies a stale handler.
+A stale handler should not exist, it should abort within a reasonable time frame to avoid memory leakage.
+A stale handler also blocks the polling loop, which means that the queue consumption will stop.
+The default should be reasonable, and this is mostly exposed for speeding up tests.
+However, if you have long running tasks for queue messages (+10 minutes) you can raise the timeout to something higher, if necessary.

 ## Events
 It will emit the following events: